nus-cs2103-AY2122S1/tp/docs/team/chingh20.md

         * Modified the clear command so that it could be used to prompt the confirmation window or to actually clear data when executed.
       * Take away:
         * In depth understanding of how the logic component works with the UI.
-        * Integration testing is important.
-Needed to update the graph and statistics after a clear command is executed.
       * Improvement in the future:
         * To improve code quality and preventing user from intentionally breaking the clear command I should probably create two separate classes in the future instead of using one clear command class and allowing two execution behaviors.
     * Major PRs: [Parser](https://github.com/AY2122S1-CS2103T-W13-3/tp/pull/36) [Help](https://github.com/AY2122S1-CS2103T-W13-3/tp/pull/99)
     [Clear](https://github.com/AY2122S1-CS2103T-W13-3/tp/pull/105)

 * **Enhancements to existing features**:
     * Wrote the initial code for adding `/p PROFIT` as an argument for add command.